-I agree to abide by all applicable state, federal, VCCS, and college policies, procedures and standards that relate to the Virginia Department of Human Resource Management Policy 1.75.
-Use of Internet and Electronic Communication Systems, VCCS Information Security Standard and the VCCS Information Technology Acceptable Use Standard.
-These include, but are not limited to:
+I agree to abide by all applicable local, State, Federal, VCCS, and college policies, procedures and standards related to the use of the Internet, Social Media, and Electronic Communications.
+Prohibited activities include, but are not limited to:

-- Attempting to gain access to information owned by the college or by its authorized users without the permission of the owners of that information; - Accessing, downloading, printing, or storing information with sexually explicit content as prohibited by law; - Downloading or transmitting fraudulent, threatening, obscene, intimidating, defamatory, harassing, discriminatory, or otherwise unlawful messages or images; - Installing or downloading computer software, programs, or executable files contrary to policy; - Uploading or downloading copyrighted materials or proprietary agency information contrary to policy; - Sending e-mail using another's identity, an assumed name, or anonymously; - Attempting to intercept or read messages not intended for them;
+- Attempting to gain access to information owned by the college or by its authorized users without the permission of the owners of that information. - Accessing, downloading, printing, or storing information with sexually explicit content as prohibited by law or policy; - Downloading or transmitting fraudulent, threatening, obscene, intimidating, defamatory, harassing, discriminatory, or otherwise unlawful messages or images; - Installing or downloading computer software, programs, or executable files contrary to policy; - · Accessing, uploading, downloading, transmitting, printing, communicating, or posting access-restricted college information, proprietary college information, sensitive data or records, or copyrighted materials in violation of college or state policy;

-- Intentionally developing or experimenting with malicious programs (viruses, worms, spyware, keystroke loggers, phishing software, Trojan horses, etc.) on any college-owned computer; - Knowingly propagating malicious programs; - Changing administrator rights on any collegeowned computer, or the equivalent on non-Microsoft Windows based systems; - Using college computing resources to support any commercial venture or for personal financial gain.
+- Posting information or sending e-mail with the intent to deceive by using another's identity, an assumed name, or anonymously; - Attempting to intercept or read messages intended for others; - Intentionally developing, propagating, or experimenting with malicious programs (viruses, worms, spy-ware, keystroke loggers, phishing software, Trojan horses, etc.) on any college-owned computer; - Changing administrator rights on any collegeowned computer, or the equivalent on non-Microsoft Windows based systems; - Using college computing resources to support any commercial venture, to promote political candidates, and to circulate advertising for products or any other use for personal financial gain. - Protection of Computer and Network Resources - · I agree to follow any special rules posted or communicated by responsible staff members when using college computing laboratories, classrooms, and computers in the Learning Resource Centers.

-Students must follow any special rules that are posted or communicated to them by responsible staff members, whenever they use the college computing laboratories, classrooms, and computers in the Learning Resource Centers.
-They shall do nothing intentionally that degrades or disrupts the computer systems or interferes with systems and equipment that support the work of others.
-Problems with college computing resources should be reported to the staff in charge or to the Information Technology Help Desk.
+- I will do nothing intentionally that degrades or disrupts the computer systems or interferes with systems and equipment that support the work of others. - I will promptly report problems with college computing resources to the staff in charge or to the Information Technology Help Desk.